agentsguha/saptarshiguha.github.io/_posts/talos/banded.md

 {% include image.html url="images/talos/t1.png" width="55%" %}

- But consider this figure (which our algorithm will observe)
+ But consider this figure (B),which our algorithm will observe and need to classify

 {% include image.html url="images/talos/t2.png" width="55%" %}